HwWobbe/TW5.github.io/README.md

 # TW5.github.io
 my (eventual) public TW5

+* consider a NodeJs based solution, even if that meaning hosting on another site (e.g. Azure.
+Hyparec, ...)
 * increasing use of "Bob"
 * *.TIDs & Bundles preparing for an Image library
 * planning for a personal IoT with a hierarchy of thousands of processors